$348 Find Cheap Flights from Sydney to California

 The average price of all round-trip flights from Sydney to California clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to California on a Thursday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to California on a Tuesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Saturday is the most expensive day to fly from Sydney to California.
-For your return ticket, we recommend flying on a Sunday and avoiding Fridays for the best deals.
+For your return ticket, we recommend flying on a Tuesday and avoiding Mondays for the best deals.

 How far in advance should I book a flight from Sydney to California?